bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 require_relative 'guess_game'

 describe Randomizer do
-  it "should generate random number between 1 and 100 inclusive" do
+  it "generate random number between 1 and 100 inclusive" do
     result = Randomizer.new.get

     expected = 1..100
-    # expected.include?(result) -- This is also ok (does not use rspec matcher)
     expected.should cover(result)
   end
 end